AdaCore/spark2014/docs/lrm/source/names-and-expressions.rst

 .. index:: allocating function

-A function is said to be an *allocating function* if the result type of the function is a named access-to-variable type or a composite owning type (see section :ref:`Access Types`).
-[Redundant: The only functions with a result of an owning type in SPARK are allocating functions and borrowing traversal functions defined in section :ref:`Access Types`; a function cannot be both an allocating function and a traversal function.]
+A function is said to be an *allocating function* if the result type of the function is a named access-to-variable type or a composite type with subcomponents of a [named] access-to-variable type.
+[Redundant: The only functions with a result of a type with subcomponents of an access-to-variable type in SPARK are allocating functions and borrowing traversal functions defined in section :ref:`Access Types`; a function cannot be both an allocating function and a traversal function.]